butterluo/server/docs/architecture.md

 The following figure shows how multiple sequences are scheduled onto the model instances using the Direct scheduling strategy.
-On the left the figure shows several sequences of requests arriving at Triton.
-Each sequence could be made up of any number of inference requests and those individual inference requests could arrive in any order relative to inference requests in other sequences, except that the execution order shown on the right assumes that the first inference request of sequence 0 arrives before any inference request
+On the left the figure shows several sequences of requests arriving at Triton. <u>Each sequence could be made up of any number of inference requests</u> and those individual inference requests could arrive in any order relative to inference requests in other sequences, except that the execution order shown on the right assumes that the first inference request of sequence 0 arrives before any inference request